wikicrafter/game.c/README.md

-Color game using Tkinter in Python
+Here i'm using TKinter GUI
-Prerequisite : Python GUI Tkinter
+Prerequisites : Python GUI Tkinter

 TKinter is widely used for developing GUI applications.
 Along with applications, we can also use Tkinter GUI to develop games.